Artem Mikoyan: Early life and career

-Mikoyan was born in Sanahin, Armenia, on 5 August 1905.
-His older brother, Anastas Mikoyan, would become official head of state of the Soviet Union.
+Mikoyan was born to an Armenian family in the village of Sanahin, then part of the Tiflis Governorate of the Russian Empire (today part of Alaverdi in Armenia's Lori Province) on 5 August 1905.
+He was the brother of Anastas Mikoyan, who would later become a high level Soviet statesman.
 He completed his basic education and took a job as a machine-tool operator in Rostov, then worked in the "Dynamo" factory in Moscow before being conscripted into the military.
 After military service he joined the Zhukovsky Air Force Academy, where he created his first plane, graduating in 1936.
 He worked with Polikarpov before being named head of a new aircraft design bureau in Moscow in December 1939.
 Together with Mikhail Gurevich, Mikoyan formed the Mikoyan-Gurevich design bureau, producing a series of fighter aircraft.
 In March 1942, the bureau was renamed OKB MiG (Osoboye Konstruktorskoye Byuro), ANPK MiG (Aviatsionnyy nauchno-proizvodstvennyy kompleks) and OKO MiG.
 The MiG-1 proved to be a poor start, the MiG-3 went into production but only occasionally could it fight in its intended high-level interceptor role.
-Further MiG-5, MiG-7 and MiG-8 Utka did not progress beyond research prototypes.
+The further MiG-5, MiG-7 and MiG-8 Utka did not progress beyond research prototypes.